 We take all steps necessary to ensure safe and harmonious working environment and encourage our people to share our values.

-The resource services market will remain robust for the foreseeable future and the ability to attract, recruit and retain skilled people successfully is a top priority for Tempo.
+The labour market remains tight and the ability to attract, recruit and retain skilled people successfully is a top priority for Tempo.